OliverStoll/Anomaly-Detection-IIoT/README.md

-## 🗂️ Project Structure & How to Use
+## Project Structure & Usage

-### Models & Training
+### Training & Models
-The resource-efficient autoencoder model and relevant functions for training and data preparation (i.e. normalization, batch-sizing..) are implemented in `src/training.py`.
-The baseline model can be executed using `src/baseline.py`.

-Here, either the resource-optimized model or the comparison baseline can be individually trained and evaluated.
-Finally, the federated learning framework is implemented using two different worker scripts `worker_training.py` and `worker_aggregation.py`.

-All relevant training parameters, such as LR, batch size, or federated clients & connection parameters can be specified in the central `config.yaml` file.
+- `src/training.py`: Training pipeline for the resource-efficient autoencoder
+- `src/baseline.py`: Baseline (resource-unconstrained) model
+- `src/worker_training.py`, `src/worker_aggregation.py`: Federated training and model aggregation logic
+- `config.yaml`: Central configuration for training parameters (e.g., LR, batch size, number of clients)

-### Build
+### Build & Deployment

-Both models as well as the workers of the federated learning framework are containerized by their corresponding dockerfiles in `/build`, creating docker images that can be executed on a google compute engine testbed for evaluation.
-To run the federated learning approach, the docker images need to be built which can then be either locally executed or deployed to a cloud solution such as GCP.
+- Dockerfiles for all components are located in `/build`
+- Supports local execution and deployment to cloud environments (e.g., Google Cloud Platform)
+- Persistent state and model transfer mechanisms are built in for simulated or real federated setups

+---

+## License
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+## Contributing
+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.